 The last few years have seen big moves in the digital security sector.
 While much focus has been placed on new, often mobile-based, authentication mechanisms, the traditional One-Time Password token (OTP token) is still proving itself to be a mainstay of the strong authentication market.

-OTP card - Credit card sized OTP token perfect for keeping in a wallet or purse
+OTP Display Card - Credit card sized OTP token perfect for keeping in a wallet or purse

 OTP key fob token